mx4492/hubot-remind-her/README.md

 ## Time Format

-hubot-remindat use [chrono](http://wanasit.github.io/pages/chrono/) is a natural language date parser in javascript.
+hubot-remind-at use [chrono](http://wanasit.github.io/pages/chrono/) is a natural language date parser in javascript.
-So you can check format whichi hubot-remindat parse on this site.
+So you can check format whichi hubot-remind-at parse on this site.

 ## See Also